materials-discovery/Linux_tutorials_howto/aristotle_modules.md

+#

-# loading the standard modules
+# Loading standard modules into the Aristotle environemnt

 In order to make life easier, load the following default modules: